-Move over sweet and salty, there’s a new kid in town.
+Move over, sweet and salty, there’s a new kid in town.
 Okay, it’s not really new, but that sounded dramatic.
-You may not have heard of umami, but it is actually one of the tastes that our tongues recognize, along with bitter, sour, sweet and salty.
-We love umami, which is a Japanese word meaning “savory,” even if we don’t know what it’s called.
+You may not have heard of umami, but it is actually one of the tastes that our tongues recognize, along with bitter, sour, sweet, and salty.
+We love umami, a Japanese word meaning “savory,” even if we don’t know what it’s called.
 It is the oomph of flavor that comes from foods packed with protein.

 What is Umami?

 Umami flavor was identified by a Japanese chemist in the early part of the twentieth century, and we now know that although it hasn’t always had a name, it has been a favorite since the time of the ancient Greeks and Romans.

 A naturally-occurring amino acid, glutamate, gives us umami flavor, which scientists now believe we love so much because of our primal instinct that tells us what is healthy to eat.
 Because the taste of umami signals a high protein food source, we are metabolically attuned to enjoy it, just as we are sweet-tasting foods because they indicate a food source high in calories.
 Glutamate also regulates our feeling of being comfortably fed or satisfied after we have eaten enough, which is an important part of losing weight or maintaining a healthy one.

 Other Reasons Why Our Bodies Need Glutamate: